apurva19/leave-mgt-sys/README.md

 # leave-mgt-sys
 Employee Leave Management System built as a part of 3rd year project.
+It can be used by the Employee to apply for a leave and check its status.
+The admin can then check for pending leaves and approve or disapprove them.
+Admin can also manage Departments and Employee data.

 ## **Technologies Used**